Real Stupidity beats Artificial Intelligence every time.

 - Review a solution I’ve implemented and provide feedback (code-review style) of the solution, to catch basic errors before I send it off to other humans.

-In general, I prefer tools like agents to only have read only, sandboxed access to a filesystemI have a container wrapped around claude on my work machine for this, with some failsafes in the shell to prevent mounting e.g. private keys to the agent filesystem.
+In general, I prefer tools like agents to only have read only, sandboxed access to a filesystemI have a container wrapped around an agent on my work machine for this, with some failsafes I’ve built to prevent mounting e.g. private keys to the agent filesystem.
 This way I have to worry less about agents accessing things I would prefer they didn’t.

 .
 If I allow them to write or save context, I have them prefix any context files they generate with the string LLM__ to differentiate it from regular docs.